laurentpayot/fsharp-fable-elmish-example/README.md

 - `pnpm start` to start the Vite development server with automatic refresh on http://localhost:5000.
 - `pnpm build` to build the bundle, then `pnpm serve` to serve it as a single page application on http://localhost:5000.
 - `pnpm test` to run unit tests.
-- `pnpm test:watch` to run unit tests in watch mode: not working yet  because of `dotnet watch test` [issue](https://github.com/dotnet/sdk/issues/34949) (waiting for fix in dotnet 8.0.2xx release).
+- `pnpm test:watch` to run unit tests in watch mode.

 If you get an error like `ENOSPC: System limit for number of file watchers reached`, run `pnpm watchers-fix` to increase the number of watchers on your system.
 If you want this increase to be permanent, see [this answer on StackOverflow](https://stackoverflow.com/a/55543310/2675387).